ivanadokic/book-reviews/README.md

 -cerate a new review for selected book

 ## Project requirements
-- JavaScript frontend with a Rails API backend.
+-JavaScript frontend with a Rails API backend.
 All interactions between the client and the server required to be handled asynchronously (AJAX) and use JSON as the communication format.

 -It needed to organize data through Object Oriented JavaScript (classes) to encapsulate related data and behavior, and domain model served by the Rails backend must include a resource with at least one has-many relationship.